 No domestic detail was overlooked in the dolls' house, which includes a fully provisioned cellar and pantry, as well as a kitchen.
 The exceptional attention to detail extended to the wine cellar, stocked with 1,200 appropriately sized bottles filled with real top-tier champagnes, wines, spirits, and beers.

 Befitting a grand residence, the dolls' house includes a five-bay garage on its west side, housing a fleet of miniature automobiles.
 These include models from Daimler, Lanchester, Rolls-Royce, Sunbeam, and Vauxhall, each maroon and black with embossed royal coats of arms or ciphers.
-Here, you can see a Rolls Royce Silver Ghost seven-seater limousine-landaulet.
+Here, you can see a Rolls-Royce Silver Ghost seven-seater limousine-landaulet.

 A hidden gem is the secret garden, revealed by pulling out a large drawer beneath the main structure.
 Designed by Gertrude Jekyll, it features miniature greenery and gardening tools, all in a traditional ornamental style based on studies at Kew Gardens.

 The Dining Room was designed for large-scale formal entertaining.
-The elaborate silver tableware, both in use and displayed, would service eighteen guests.
+The elaborate silver tableware, both in use and displayed, would serve eighteen guests.
 For formal gatherings outside of mealtimes, the Saloon on the floor above would have been utilized.
 Its suite of chairs and sofas is styled after Louis XV and upholstered in detailed petit point embroidery.

 The Castle is closed on Tuesdays and Wednesdays.